kolitoo/kolitoo/README.md

 <br>

-- A passionate Self-taught Front-end developer
-- Studi Development at 42 School Paris.
+- Studying Development at 42 School Paris.
 - I’m currently open for an Internship.

 <br><br>